 Detailed explanation of any personal gear necessary for the field experience will be reviewed in class and any university issued gear will be provided.
 Common personal gear for the field class could include:

-Rain Gear/ Winter Boots/ Food / Water Bottles/ Clothes:
+Rain Gear Boots Food Water Bottles Clothes:

 Loose-fitting & flexible wool or pile pants and shirts Warm clothes (pile or wool sweater/ wind gear).

-Winter bag/ Backpack/ Ensolite Pads/ Skies (can rent for minimal cost) Sunscreen/ Sun glasses a.
-Gas cost will vary depending on vehicle and current prices.
-Round trip travel to the field sites may be 300 miles.
-Costs will be reduced if shared with car pool.
+Winter bag/ Skies Sunscreen Sun glasses

 D. Expenses the student can expect: